Deep Multi-View Spatiotemporal Virtual Graph Neural Network for Significant Citywide Ride-hailing Demand Prediction: Experiments and Analysis

 To further investigate the effect of different modules of DMVST-GNN, we design eight variants of the DMVST-GNN model.
 We compare these eight variants with the DMVST-GNN model on NYC Taxi dataset to respectively demonstrate effectiveness of spatial dependencies learning and temporal dependencies learning.
 The details of these eight models are described as below:\\ 1. \textbf{D-GNN:} This model only retains the distance graph in spatial dynamics view.
 There is no change in short-term dynamics view and long-term dynamics view.\\ 2. \textbf{C-GNN:} This model only retains the correlation graph in spatial dynamics view.
 There is no change in short-term dynamics view and long-term dynamics view.\\ 3. \textbf{M-GNN:} This model only retains the mobility graph in spatial dynamics view.
 There is no change in short-term dynamics view and long-term dynamics view.\\ 4. \textbf{D+C-GNN:} This model retains the distance and correlation graph in spatial dynamics view.
 There is no change in short-term dynamics view and long-term dynamics view.\\ 5. \textbf{C+M-GNN:} This model retains the mobility and correlation graph in spatial dynamics view.
 There is no change in short-term dynamics view and long-term dynamics view.\\ 6. \textbf{D+M-GNN:} This model retains the distance and mobility graph in spatial dynamics view.
 There is no change in short-term dynamics view and long-term dynamics view.\\ 7. \textbf{SD-GNN:} This model removes the long-term temporal dynamics view from DMVST-GNN.
 And there is no change in spatial dynamics view and short-term temporal dynamics view.\\ 8. \textbf{LD-GNN:} This model removes the short-term temporal dynamics view from DMVST-GNN.
 And there is no change in spatial dynamics view and long-term temporal dynamics view.

-Fig 5(a) and fig 6(a) reveal the effectiveness of multi-graph structure for spatial dependencies learning.
-Fig 5(b) and fig 6(b) reveal that the combination of the short-term dynamic module and the long-term dynamic module is effective for temporal dependencies learning.
+Fig 5(a) reveal the effectiveness of multi-graph structure for spatial dependencies learning.
+Fig 5(b) reveal that the combination of the short-term dynamic module and the long-term dynamic module is effective for temporal dependencies learning.